Responsible Cybersecurity Charter

 Joining the charter is completely free and open.
 No form, signature, or prior registration is required.

-Prerequisite: you must be a PrestaShop module developer, distributing your modules via the PrestaShop Marketplace or your own website.
+Prerequisite: you must be a PrestaShop module developer.

 To become a member, simply: